PedroRASB/COVID-19-Twice-Transfer-DNNs/README.md

-Networks for detection of COVID-19, pneumonia and healthy individuals.
+Deep neural networks for detection of COVID-19, pneumonia and healthy individuals.
 For more information please read: https://arxiv.org/abs/2005.01578v4

 Abstract:
 Purpose: We present image classifiers based on Dense Convolutional Networks and transfer learning to classify chest X-ray images according to three labels: COVID-19, pneumonia and normal.